 Live the splendor of Florence!
 360 degree views from the terrace.

 The Amore living room is tastefully decorated.
-Handsome antiques and comfortable seating.
+Handsome antiques.
+Seating isn't particularly comfortable.
 You'll be drawn towards the big picture window with its magnificent views of Florence.

 Dine on the lower terrace while taking in splendid views of Florence.